 Economic and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for dental assistants in general, which may include some dental administrators, are expected to increase by 18% between 2014 and 2024, which is much faster than average growth, partly due to an increasing awareness of the importance of good oral health and the opening of new dental practices.
-The BLS published the median annual salary of this field as $35,980 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for dental assistants in general, which may include some dental administrators, are expected to increase by 19% between 2016 and 2026, which is much faster than average growth, partly due to an increasing awareness of the importance of good oral health and the expansion of dental practices.
+The BLS published the median annual salary of this field as $37,630 in May 2017.

 Alternate Career Options